iterative/dvc.org/static/docs/get-started/add-files.md

 </details>

-If your <abbr>workspace</abbr> uses Git, without DVC you would have to manually put each data file or directory in into `.gitignore`.
+If your workspace uses Git, without DVC you would have to manually put each data file or directory in into `.gitignore`.
 DVC commands that take or make files that will go under its control automatically takes care of this for you!
 (You just have to add the changes to Git.)

 Refer to
 [Data and Model Files Versioning](/doc/use-cases/data-and-model-files-versioning),